 Effective immediately, no hormones, can be inserted up to 6 hours before sex

-- Can put a cervical cap in hours in advance
+- Can put in in hours in advance

-- You can have sex as many times as you like while it is in
+- You can have sex as many times as you like while it’s in

 - Neither you nor your partner should be able to feel it